Melissa H Maxman

 Former Member, William B. Bryant Inn of Court

-Former Vice Chair, Global Private Litigation Committee of the ABA Antitrust Section
+Former Vice Chair, Global Private Litigation Committee of the American Bar Association Antitrust Section

-Former Co-Chair, Exemptions and Immunities Committee of the ABA Antitrust Section
+Former Co-Chair, Exemptions and Immunities Committee of the American Bar Association Antitrust Section

-Former Co-Chair, ABA National Institute on Class Actions
+Former Co-Chair, American Bar Association National Institute on Class Actions

 Former Advisory Board Member, Civil RICO Report